matthew-william-lock/smarc_ds5/smarc_joy_controllers/smarc_joy_ds5/readme.md

 Control SAM AUV using a DualSense controller, and get sensory feedback from the controller's LED and vibration motors.

+:warning: Does not support wireless bluetooth operation, use xbox controller for this instead.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/53016036/235476324-ffab01e0-7e11-438f-a3e0-7eedcea22abf.png" width="100%">
 </p>